Decay of entangled fermion pairs with post-selection: Discussion

 The first point raised by these results is whether causality would be violated by post-selection.
 Obviously it is not.
 Once $\mu^+$ decays into $e^+ \nu_e \bar \nu_\mu$ of given momenta (and spins, which are not measured), these are not changed by what we do with $\mu^-$.
 Post-selection is rather a splitting of a sample of already `recorded' $\mu^+$ events, based on what we later measure on $\mu^-$ --- noting that the outcomes of the SG measurement have different probabilities depending on the $\mu^+$ decay kinematics, as discussed above.

 That being said, the effect is non-trivial and its observation would be an important new test of quantum mechanics.
-The SG measurement on $\mu^-$ indeed collapses the entangled state and projects the $\mu^+$ spin into a definite state.
+The SG measurement on $\mu^-$ indeed collapses its spin state and is physically equivalent to projecting the $\mu^+$ spin into a definite state.
 In the example $\eta \to \mu^+ \mu^-$ of the preceding section, with muons moving in the $\hat x$ axis, we have chosen to measure spin in the $\hat z$ axis.
 We could also choose to make a SG measurement in the $\hat y$ axis in which the spins are fully anticorrelated too, and we would obtain a front-rear asymmetry, instead of up-down.
-However, if we measured spin in the $\hat y$ axis after measuring it in the $\hat z$ axis, we would not observe any asymmetry: the entangled state would already have collapsed.
+However, if we measured spin in the $\hat y$ axis after measuring it in the $\hat z$ axis, we would not observe any asymmetry: the spin state would already have collapsed.
+We can even make alternate measurements, as described in section~\ref{sec:B}, to test the violation of the CHSH inequalities for the entangled dimuon pair.

-Finally, from a practical point of view we note that low-energy muons seem better suited to perform this type of experiments, in order to avoid large time-dilation effects that would require a large experimental apparatus to observe the $\mu^+$ decay.
+Finally, from a practical point of view we note that there are not many scalar particles with $J^P = 0^-$ that can allow to perform this type of experiments, but Drell-Yan production at $\theta = \pi/2$ is perfectly suited as well.
+Relatively low energies are preferred in order to avoid large time-dilation effects that would require a large experimental apparatus to observe the $\mu^+$ decay.
 Stern-Gerlach experiments are more common with neutral particles but they can also be performed with charged ones, as long as an electric field is also introduced to compensate for the Lorentz force due to the magnetic field.
 Also, the timing of the $\mu^+$ decay and the SG measurement on $\mu^-$ would have to be carefully measured, in order to ensure that it is a post-selection effect and not a pre-selection.
 In principle, this could be done by adjusting the distance of the $\mu^+$ detector to the source.
 The specific details of possible experimental implementations are out of the scope of this work.